xenetto/googleBookSearch/README.md

 # Google Books Search

-A single-page react-based applicatopn,which user can search for books via the Google Books API and render them.
+A single-page react-based application, which user can search for books via the Google Books API and render them.
 User has the option to "View" a book (by bringing them to the book on Google Books), or "Save" a book (by saving it to the Mongo database), or "Delete" a book  (by removing it from the database).

 All the books have each of the following fields: